Can you treat patients with medical complications?

 Learn some signs and symptoms of mental illness and get professional help when you need it.

-Depending on the individual and the disorder,
+Depending on the individual and the disorder, signs and symptoms can vary including:

 In Adults: confused thinking; prolonged depression (sadness or irritability); feelings of extreme highs and lows; excessive fears, worries and anxieties; social withdrawal; dramatic changes in eating or sleeping habits; strong feelings of anger; delusions or hallucinations; growing inability to cope with daily problems and activities; suicidal thoughts; denial of obvious problems; numerous unexplained physical ailments; substance abuse.